pcmichaud/rise/README.md

 * Python: we use [Anaconda Python distribution](https://www.anaconda.com/distribution/)
 * Stata: [Stata MP v15](https://www.stata.com/)

 Other versions and compilers are possible but users will need to make appropriate changes to programs and makefile.
 The main fortran executables were executed on an HPCC running the scheduler [SLURM](https://slurm.schedmd.com/documentation.html).
 All other programs can run on a standard machine.
-Paths need to be set at various places clearly identified at the beginning of each programs.
+Paths need to be set at various places clearly identified at the beginning of each program.

 ## Data Access

 The following raw micro datasets are used for this project.

 * The Panel Study of Income Dynamics: We use the files provided by [The Cross National Equivalent File project](https://cnef.ehe.osu.edu/).
-* The Medical Expenditure Panel Study: We use the files from the [website](https://www.meps.ahrq.gov/mepsweb/).
+* The Medical Expenditure Panel Study: We use the files from this [website](https://www.meps.ahrq.gov/mepsweb/).
 * The National Health Interview Survey Mortality Follow-Up Study: We use the files available at this [website](https://www.cdc.gov/nchs/data-linkage/mortality.htm).
 * The Health and Retirement Study: We have used version G of [RANDHRS](https://www.rand.org/well-being/social-and-behavioral-policy/centers/aging/dataprod/hrs-data.html)
 * The National Health Expenditure Accounts: [website](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/NationalHealthExpendData/index)
 * Other small datasets and parameter files described in paper

-They are included in the [data](data/) folder.
+They are included in the data folder which will appear once unziped (data.zip).
 But users are responsible for obtaining registration to use these files with the relevant organizations (for example HRS) and the linked mortality data for MEPS-NHIS.

 ## Code and Data Archive